Water Deer Population & Abundance - England

 If we consider the appraisal that there were "no more than 5,000 water deer in China" that East China Normal University biologist Min Chen gave Richard Fautley in 2011 to be the current (or close to the current) situation, the UK's population would seem to be of conservation significance.
 Indeed, Fautley in his Ph.D. thesis, and Rory Putman and colleagues in their 2021 paper to the Zoological Journal of the Linnean Society, proposed that the 7,000 deer in Cooke's 2010 estimate, coupled with about 500 animals in captivity in Britain, probably accounted around 40% of the global population.

 If we accept Min Chen's estimate for China and Cooke's lower 2019 estimate for England at face value, the UK population (wild and captive) might contribute at least half of the animals found both here and in China.
-If the huge recent guestimate of at least half a million in South Korea that was recently extrapolated by the Ministry for the Environment in 2018 is correct, the UK's contingent of water deer represents perhaps closer to one-percent of the global total.
+If the huge guestimate of at least half a million in South Korea that was extrapolated by the Ministry for the Environment in 2018 is correct, the UK's contingent of water deer represents perhaps closer to one-percent of the global total.
 While substantially lower than the estimates suggested previously, it should not be taken to mean that England's population is of no conservation significance - quite the contrary, given that we may have a genetic lineage now extinct in the wild in China.
-(I appreciate there are also water deer kept in captivity in Russia and Asia, and in the wild in Russia and North Korea, and these will further reduce our percentage, but I have no accurate data on these populations.)
+(I recognise there are also water deer kept in captivity in Russia and Asia, and in the wild in Russia and North Korea, and these will further reduce our percentage, but I have no accurate data on these populations.)